🚨 Scam Guide · 2026

 📍 Granville Street, Canada Place, Gastown

 You were walking down Granville Street when two men in saffron robes approached you with warm smiles, pressed a small 'gift' card with Buddhist symbols into your hand, and began chanting softly.
 They pointed to a laminated card showing an orphanage in Southeast Asia and gestured that they needed donations for the children.
 The whole encounter was so disarmingly peaceful that you handed over $20.
 Later you discovered there was no monastery, no orphanage — just organized scammers.
-A r/vancouver post titled 'Scam alert: fake monks on Granville Street' had locals sharing the exact same encounter, with replies confirming the same 'monks' had been working the street for months.
+A traveler report titled 'Scam alert: fake monks on Granville Street' had locals sharing the exact same encounter, with replies confirming the same 'monks' had been working the street for months.
+Don't accept anything pressed into your hands — politely decline while still walking.
+Real Buddhist monasteries don't fundraise on city streets with these tactics; if you want to donate to a legitimate cause, ask for the registered CRA charity number (every Canadian charity is registered).
+Simply keep walking — they don't persist aggressively if you don't engage.
+The scam relies entirely on the initial physical gift creating obligation, so refuse the gift and there's no scam.

 Red Flags